Last Updated: September 2019

 How necessary this is depends on your internet speed.
 But in general, when camming, you should be hard-wired into your internet source instead of using WiFi.
 This product allows you to do that if you're not working from the room your router is in.

 Everyone should have a music streaming subscription, adult video chat model or not.
 It's just the best way to listen to music, period.
 And during your long marathon sessions on cam, music will save your sanity.
 You can also listen our awesome camming podcast on Spotify.

 #3 The Fastest Internet Available in Your Area

 If you're not on the fastest internet plan available to you, call and upgrade.
 Live streaming 1080p video is an incredibly data-intensive process.
-You want to have upload speeds of at least 1mb (check this at speedtest.net).
-More is better.
-You can't have too much. $20-30/month extra on internet will pay for itself with one extra show earned for having a better stream.
+You want to have upload speeds of at least 2-3mbps (check this at speedtest.net).
+More is better and there is no such thing as too much. $20-30/month extra on internet will pay for itself with one extra show earned for having a better stream.

-This list contains the best in breed options for each class of product.
 We shopped around and tried things out so that you didn't have to.
 Everything on this list is 5 stars.
 Either for quality or for price to value.
 Keep in mind that each category listed has at least dozens, often hundreds of competing products.
-Almost all of them would get the job done also.
-This list simply compiles what we think are the highest value, best-fit tools to get this very specific, lovely job done.
+Almost all of them would get the job done fine.
+This list simply compiles what we think are the highest value, best-fit tools to satisfy the needs of any cam model.